jeremyhaile/spree_embedded_videos/README.md

 Install
 =======

-To install just include the 'spree-embedded-videos' gem in your Gemfile and run:
+To install just include the 'spree_embedded_videos' gem in your Gemfile and run:
 ```sh
 rake spree_embedded_videos:install
 ```